 Science Has Won: Might Is Obsolete

 Humanity, from the Bronze Age onward, has believed itself insufficient and felt a need to join with a large, powerful entity.
-That need, however, is so far past its expiration date that its mold and rot on open display.
+That need, however, is so far past its expiration date that its mold and rot are on open display.

 Buckminster Fuller, who saw this coming, explained it this way in 1981: